cryptape/nostr-binding/docs/nostr-lock-script.md

 ```

 When the PoW difficulty is zero, the Schnorr pubkey is used to unlock.
 When the
-PoW difficulty is non-zero, the Schnorr pubkey is ignored and should be all
+PoW difficulty is non-zero, the Schnorr pubkey is not used and should be all
 zero, and another unlock method is used.
 More details will be explained below.